-\textbf{Here is an outline of the paper.}\\ In Section~\ref{sym_operads} we study homotopy theory for symmetric operads \cite{fress08}.
-We begin first by giving the definition of a symmetric operad, then we review basic facts on model categories.
-We need \cite[Theorem 12.2.A]{fress08} which states that the category of symmetric operads in $\mathcal{C}$ is equiped with a semi-model structure.
-We will give the idea of the construction of that semi-model structure.
-We end this section by \cite[Theorem 12.2.B]{fress08} which states that the axiom of relative properness holds in any semi-model category of symmetric operads.\\ In Section~\ref{nonsym_operads}, we first recall the definition of non-symmetric operad.
-Then we prove \cite[Theorem 12.2.B]{fress08} in the non-symmetric case.
-Finally we prove Proposition~\ref{crucial_prop} which is crucial for the rest of the paper.\\ In Section~\ref{formality_section} we prove that the little $N$-disk operad is formal as multiplicative operad (Theorem~\ref{formality_thm}). \\ In Section~\ref{collapsing_section} we first prove that Sinha's cosimplicial space is formal (Theorem~\ref{main_result}).
-Next we give a very short proof of the collapsing of Vassiliev spectral sequence rationally (Theorem~\ref{collapsing_thm}).\\ In Section~\ref{poisson_section} we prove that the $E^2$-page of Vassiliev spectral sequence is isomorphic as Poisson algebras to the homology of the space of long knots (Theorem~\ref{main_theorem}).
+\textbf{Outline of the paper.}\\ In Section~\ref{nonsym_operads} we first recall the definition of a non-symmetric operad.
+Next we show that the axiom of relative properness holds in the category of non-symmetric operads (this is just the non-symmetric version of \cite[Theorem 12.2.B]{fress08}).
+Finally we prove Lemma~\ref{main_lemma}, which is crucial for the rest of the paper.\\ In Section~\ref{formality_section} we apply Lemma~\ref{main_lemma} to the specific zig-zag between $S_*(\mathcal{K}_N; \mathbb{R})$ and its homology operad $H_*(\mathcal{K}_N; \mathbb{R})$, and we obtain the main result of the paper, which states that the Kontsevich's operad is formal over $\mathbb{R}$ as a multiplicative operad (Theorem~\ref{formality_thm}).
+This result implies immediately that Sinha's cosimplicial space is formal over $\mathbb{R}$ (Corollary~\ref{main_result}).
+Using now this formality, we give a very short proof of the collapse of the Vassiliev spectral sequence over rationals (Theorem~\ref{collapsing_thm}).
+We end the section with a proof of Corollary~\ref{main_theorem} which is also a consequence of Theorem~\ref{formality_thm}.

-\textbf{Acknowledgement.} The author is grateful to Pascal Lambrechts for suggesting the idea of left properness axiom and also for his encouragement.
-I also thank Yves Félix for giving me a copy of \cite{fress08} which is a central reference of this paper.
-Obviously, I can not forget to thank Benoit Fresse for answering by emails all my questions on homotopy theory for operads and Paolo Salvatore for answering by emails all my questions on homotopy theory for cosimplicial spaces.
+\textbf{Acknowledgements.} The author is grateful to Pascal Lambrechts for suggesting the idea of left properness axiom and also for his encouragement.
+I also thank Yves Félix for giving me a copy of \cite{fress08}, which is a central reference for this paper.
+Obviously, I cannot forget to thank Benoît Fresse and Paolo Salvatore for answering all my emails with questions about the homotopy theory of operads and of cosimplicial spaces.